Senate Intel Committee Unveils Election Security Report In Wake Of Mueller Hearings

 States and local jurisdictions, which administer elections in the U.S., need to replace old, outdated voting systems that are vulnerable to cyberattacks, the committee said.

-There is a growing consensus in Congress about the need to protect elections from foreign interference, and several lawmakers — including the intelligence committee's vice-chairman, Democrat Mark Warner of Virginia — have proposed legislation to address various aspects of the problem.
+There is a growing consensus in Congress about the need to protect elections from foreign interference, and several members of Congress, including Warner, have proposed legislation to address various aspects of the problem.

 But those proposals still appear to face an uphill climb in Congress, in part because Senate Majority Leader Mitch McConnell, R-Ky., views many of the ideas as unnecessary.